D-TACQ/ACQ164ioc/README.md

 Sample top level build for an EPICS base + asyn, StreamDevice project

-``NB: hard coded path: /home/pgm/PROJECTS .. search everything and replace with your own..
+**NB: hard coded path**: /home/pgm/PROJECTS .. search everything and replace with your own..

 Do this BEFORE any build..